 - Creatinine, which reflects your kidney function (kidney impairment often occurs alongside severe liver disease)

-- Sodium, which is reflects your body's fluid balance
+- Sodium, which reflects your body's fluid balance

-MELD scores can range from six to 40; the higher your MELD score, the more urgent your need for a transplant.
-If you know your values for these three lab values, you can enter them here to calculate your MELD score.
-However, note that your score may go up or down over time, and that most patients will have their MELD score adjusted several times while waiting on the liver transplant list.
+MELD-Na scores can range from six to 40; the higher your MELD score, the more urgent your need for a transplant.
+If you know your values for these lab values, you can enter them here to calculate your MELD score.
+However, please note that your score may go up or down with each lab draw.

 Patients with the most urgent need will be considered first as organs become available.
-The only exceptions are for patients in the category of status 1A, indicating acute (sudden and severe onset) liver failure and a life expectancy of a few hours to a few days without a transplant, or status 1B, indicating a pediatric (age less than 18) patient with a chronic illness.
-At any given time, less than 1 percent of patients on the liver transplant list are classified as status 1A or 1B.
-You can learn more about liver allocation here.
+The only exceptions are for patients in the category of status 1A, indicating acute (sudden and severe onset) liver failure and a life expectancy of a few hours to a few days without a transplant.
+Learn more about liver allocation here.

 While you wait on the liver transplant list, it is important to keep in close contact with the transplant center and your assigned coordinator.
 You will also need to continue seeing and communicating with other providers involved in your care such as your primary care physician and your gastroenterologist.
 Coming to the clinic for follow-up appointments with your coordinator and hepatologist will also be very important as you wait.
 Your coordinator will let you know how frequently your laboratory testing will need to be completed, and depending on your wait time, routine radiology and cardiac testing may also need to be updated.
 Your coordinator will work with you to let you know which testing can be completed closer to home.

 To view questions that patients who are on the waiting list frequently ask, click here.